-Third Party Lender Corp.
+Third Party Corp.
 B Corp.
 C Corp.
-D Holding company A Third Party Buyer Day 0 L 36 - - - - - Day 1 L Disclose change in nature of interest - - - Interest of Corp.
-B is disregarded and therefore holding company A is not deemed to have an interest. - Day 2 L - - - Interest of Corp.
-C is disregarded. - Day 3 L - - L S Corp.
-D is a regulated person but the shares are not intended to be used for a prescribed purpose.
-Corp A must disclose Long and Short (of Corp.
-D) - Day 4 L L S L S L S Corp.
+D Holding Company A Third Party

+Lender Buyer

+Day 0 L^{34} - - - - -

+Day 1 L - - - Interest of Corp.
+B is disregarded and -

+Disclose change in therefore holding company A is not

+nature of interest deemed to have an interest.

+Day 2 L 1 ı - Interest of Corp.
+C is disregarded. -

+Day 3 L - - L Corp.
+D is a regulated person but the -

+S shares are not intended to be used for a

+prescribed purpose.
+Corp A must

+disclose Long and Short (of Corp.
+D)

+Day 4 L L L L Corp.
 D enters into a contract for sale.
+It L

+S S S is a regulated person but the shares are

+used for a purpose other than a

+prescribed purpose.
+B and C are taken

+to have acquired an interest and a short

+position.

-It is a regulated person but the shares are used for a purpose other than a prescribed purpose.
-B and C are taken to have acquired an interest and a short position.
-L Day 6 L L S L S S Corp D completes the sale by transferring the shares to third party.
-Corp A must disclose disposal of 6% and retention of 6% Short position L
+Day 6 L L L Corp D completes the sale by L

+S S S transferring the shares to third party.

+Corp A must disclose disposal of 6%

+and retention of 6% Short position

 2.13.23 In the example in paragraph 2.13.22, assume that Corporation B borrowed 6% of the shares of a listed corporation.
 The third party lender will have to make a disclosure because there is a change in the nature of his interest.
 Corporation B is not acting as an approved lending agent so s.3 of the SBL Rules does not apply to exempt the third party lender from filing a notice.
 Corporation B intends to on lend the shares within 5 business days and accordingly its interest is provisionally disregarded under s.7 of the SBL Rules.
-As
+As Corporation B's interest is disregarded the holding company is not taken to have an interest in the 6% under s.316.

-36 The letter "L" stands for Long position and "S" for Short position.
+34 The letter "L" stands for Long position and "S" for Short position.